ASSOCIATE PROFESSOR, ISLAMIC WORLD/MIDDLE EAST HISTORY

 Current research projects:

-“Armenian Women, Legal Bargaining, and Gendered Politics of Conversion in Eighteenth Century Aleppo” (article manuscript)
+“Armenian Women, Legal Bargaining, and Gendered Politics of Conversion in Eighteenth Century Aleppo” (in submission)

 A History of Violence: Collective Memory of the Armenian Genocide Along the Turkish-Syrian Border (book project)